mass-shabani/zigUWP/README.md

+**⚠️ Warning:** This project is being used as a research effort within a larger project and is not yet a usable product.
+It is newly created and currently under development.

 # ZigUWP - Pure WinRT UWP Application

 A professional, modular UWP (Universal Windows Platform) application implementation written entirely in Zig, using pure WinRT APIs without Win32 dependencies for maximum device compatibility.